luisqtr/luisqtr.github.io-old/tabs/media.md

 ---
 layout: page
+title: Media

 ---

-# Media 📡

-Conferences, Podcasts, Press and other media.
+📡 Conferences, Podcasts, Press and other media.

----

 ## Combining ML with VR?
 *Date: 2020-10-26*